center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 Fields which show a "preview" tab when editing (all descriptions and the detection field found on techniques) allow markdown to be used to format the text.
 The ATT&CK Workbench uses the [GitHub-Flavored Markdown (GFM)](https://github.github.com/gfm/) syntax, though applications consuming ATT&CK data may not support this extension to the [commonMark](https://commonmark.org/) spec.
 The preview tab allows the the field formatting to be checked while it is being updated.

+#### LinkByIds

+LinkByIds are supported in description and detection fields and are used to reference an ATT&CK object.
+When viewing an object, LinkByIDs are visualized as a full hyperlink within the field and link to the corresponding object's page in the Workbench.

+LinkByIds are formatted in text as `(LinkById: ATT&CK ID)`, which corresponds to the linked object's ATT&CK ID.
+When exporting collection and STIX bundles, LinkByIds will be replaced with the equivalent markdown formatted hyperlink to the object's page on the [ATT&CK Website](https://attack.mitre.org/).

 #### Citations

 Description, detection, and alias-description* fields allow for in-text citations, used to reference a primary source relevant to the prior sentence or paragraph.
 When viewing an object, citations are rendered as a citation marker (e.x: <sup>[1]</sup> ) corresponding to an entry in the external references section of the object page.